MrEAlderson/SBENLib/README.md

 ```

 # State
-This library is currently in a very early stage.<br />
+This library is currently fully working, but a 100% functionality is not guaranteed.
-You are already able to receive and send packets, but a stable and secure connectivity is not quaranteed.

 # Requirements
 - Lombok
 - Java 7 or higher

 # Copyright
-(c) 2017 Marcely.de
+(c) 2018 Marcely.de

 # License
 BSD-3-Clause